dotnet/designs/proposed/local-sdk-global-json.md

 }
 ```

-In this configuration the host resolver would find a compatible SDK if it exists in `.dotnet` or a machine wide location.
+In this configuration the host resolver would find a compatible SDK, if it exists in `.dotnet` or a machine wide location.
 The host resolver will consider the `additionalPaths` in the order they are defined and will stop at the first match.
 If none of the locations have a matching SDK then
  will fall back to the existing SDK resolution strategy: `%PATH%` followed by machine wide installations.

 This lookup will stop on the first match which means it won't necessarily find the best match.
 Consider a scenario with a global.json that has: